Mental Health Facilities Honolulu County, HI

 West Honolulu Treatment Services Section

-West Honolulu Treatment Services Section is a mental health clinic in Honolulu County, Hawaii, located at 1700 Lanakila Avenue, Room 106, 96817 zip code.
-West Honolulu Treatment Services Section offers outpatient treatment.
-West Honolulu Treatment Services Section provides group therapy, trauma therapy and couples/family therapy to young adults, seniors 65 or older and adults.
+West Honolulu Treatment Services Section is a mental health center in Honolulu County, Hawaii, located at 1700 Lanakila Avenue, Room 106, 96817 zip code.
+West Honolulu Treatment Services Section provides outpatient treatment.
+West Honolulu Treatment Services Section offers dialectical behavior therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
 West Honolulu Treatment Services Section also supports clients referred from the court/judicial system.
-Some other services provided by West Honolulu Treatment Services Section include integrated primary care services, case management and mentoring/peer support/consumer-run services.
+More services available at West Honolulu Treatment Services Section include suicide prevention services, mentoring/peer support/consumer-run services and court-ordered outpatient treatment.

 Learn More